What is a Macro Environment?

 Macroeconomic factors affect companies that are more dependent on the overall health of the economy.
 Industries involving the production and distribution of staple goods and services tend to function more independently.
 It is cyclical industries – which largely involve luxury goods and travel – that are more heavily affected by macroeconomic factors.

 - A macro environment involves forces that affect the larger economy.

 - A company should regularly perform a DEPEST analysis in order to best serve customers and the economy as a whole.

 - DEPEST refers to the six broad factors affecting the macroeconomy – Demographic, Ecological, Political, Economic, Socio-cultural, and Technological.

 In order to strategically manage a company, analysts often perform a DEPEST analysis, which identifies the demographical, ecological, political, economic, socio-cultural, and technological factors in the macro environment that can affect how companies operate.

 It is important to break down what each of the factors entails to get a better idea of the factors that shape how companies operate, and, therefore, shape the macro environment.

 Demographic forces ultimately involve human populations that patronize businesses and contribute to the economy.
 There are a variety of statistics that must be analyzed when it comes to demography, including age, gender, size, occupation, and need.

-Ultimately, the need for any demographic is the reason that businesses operate in the first place and are ultimately successful, provided the businesses meet the needs of the demographics patronizing them.
-Demographics, then, ultimately drive how a company operates and how broader markets develop.
+Ultimately, fulfilling the needs of any demographic is the reason that businesses operate in the first place and why they are ultimately successful.
+Demographics, then, ultimately drive how a company chooses to operate and how broader markets develop.

 Population growth and resulting changes to demographics are important areas of study for any business.
 A company needs to understand exactly who is patronizing it to best be of service, and thereby, generate a profit.